mvolkmann/blog/src/swift/DocC.md

 that includes the file `Documentation.md`.
 Edit this file to describe the project and provide an overview of the files inside it.

+## Exporting

+To export package documentation, open a documentation window, right-click the package, and select "Export...".
+In the dialog that appears, optionally change the name of the file to be created (the default is fine), select the directory where it will be stored, and click the "Export" button.
+The file will have an extension of `.doccarchive`.
+It can be shared with other developers.
+Double-clicking the file opens the documentation in Xcode.

 ## Other Options